chaos-polymtl/lethe/doc/source/examples/dem/rotation-of-box/rotation-of-box.rst

 Rotation of box
 ==================================

-This is the fifth example of Lethe-DEM.
 This example simulates a triangulation (box) rotation.
 It is recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meanings of the parameters in Lethe-DEM.

 Features
 ----------------------------------